Next spring, Harvard and Radcliffe College Reunions and Harvard Alumni Day will take place the week following Commencement.

 Will there be shuttles from my hotel to my reunion events?

-Where can I park if I plan to stay in campus housing?
+Where can I park if I plan to drive to campus?

 What’s included in campus housing?